aio-libs/aiozmq/docs/core.rst

       *SUB* transport, in which case a message shall be accepted if it matches at least one filter.

-      :param bytes value: a filter value to add for *SUB* filters.
+      :param bytes value: a filter value to add to *SUB* filters.
       :raise NotImplementedError: the transport is not *SUB*.
+      :raise TypeError: when *value* is not bytes.

       .. _aiozmq-transport-subscribe-warning: